 About SchoolsFirst Federal Credit Union

-SchoolsFirst Federal Credit Union was founded in 1934 as Orange County Teachers Credit Union, when 126 school employees pooled $1,200 and established a cooperative financial institution to help improve each other's lives.
-Today, SchoolsFirst FCU serves more than 860,000 school employees and their families with a full range of financial products and services.
-With more than $15.2 billion in assets, 50 branches and 1,900 teammembers, it remains the largest credit union in California and the fifth largest nationwide.
-For more information, please visit schoolsfirstfcu.org..
+SchoolsFirst FCU, the largest credit union in the country focused on serving school employees, is dedicated to improving the financial lives of its Members and providing World-Class Personal service.
+SchoolsFirst FCU was founded in 1934 as Orange County Teachers Credit Union, when 126 school employees pooled $1,200 and established a cooperative financial institution to help improve each other's lives.
+Today they serve more than 1.1 million school employees and their families with a full range of financial products and services — from savings and loans to investment, retirement and insurance products.
+SchoolsFirst FCU ended 2020 with more than $23 billion in assets and remains the largest credit union in California, and the fifth largest nationwide.

 About Schools Financial Credit Union